-Tap water can’t be trusted, so stick to the imported bottled variety which is available at all hotels and in Dollar stores and from Dollar kiosks.
+Tap water can’t be trusted, so stick to the imported bottled variety which is available at all hotels and in MLC Stores and from kiosks.

 The widely-available soft drinks and wonderful Cuban fruit juices can be downed without worry.

 If you want to buy cheaper drinks, you can choose from fresh-squeezed guarapo or a delicious cold batido.

 Guarapo is made in the back and served fresh at a stand in Havana